Unity Temple: Commentary

 In 1928, a writer for The Baltimore Sun described Unity Temple as one of a few buildings that expressed Wright's "idea of the thing—made to sing to heaven", while the Wausau Daily Herald said the design "gave rise to the cubical monolith".
 A writer for the Manchester Guardian, in 1939, described Unity Temple as one of Wright's "pedigree buildings".
 A St. Louis Post-Dispatch article in 1961 said Unity Temple still "looks quite fresh and contemporary today", and The Buffalo News likened the building to a "visiting spaceship" in 1981.
 The architectural historian Vincent Scully called it "small, yet large" and one of the nation's most beautiful buildings.
 After the auditorium's interior restoration was completed in the 1980s, a Boston Globe editor said the auditorium was "almost as shocking as the restoration of the Sistine Chapel".
 The architectural critic Paul Goldberger perceived Unity Temple as representing "a kind of symbolic gathering and communal presence, monumental dignity in a public place", calling it one of "the greatest religious structures" of the 20th century.
 A writer for The Chronicle of Higher Education in 1996 contrasted Unity Temple's "blocky" massing with the low-roofed design of Robie House on Chicago's South Side.

 David M. Sokol, in his 2008 book The Noble Room, wrote that the temple's "majesty and importance" was partially derived from the fact that it was not arranged as typical church buildings had been.
 A writer for The Washington Post wrote that the building may have been one of Wright's favorite designs because it was "imposing yet elegant".
 After the temple's renovation was finished in 2017, a Curbed writer said the building's imposing concrete facade "belies what's inside", while a Chicago Tribune writer called the auditorium "magnificent sanctuary noted for its high skylights of amber-tinted leaded glass".
 Blair Kamin wrote for The Wall Street Journal in 2025 that the temple's exterior was "monolithic, not monotonous" because of its use of textured concrete and geometric motifs, while "the sanctuary is as serene as architecture gets".
+The next year, Chicago Tribune writer Edward Keegan wrote that Unity Temple's sanctuary "remains one of the most stunning rooms in the world".

+Rankings and awards

 Unity Temple has also received architectural accolades.
 In 1959, the American Institute of Architects (AIA) deemed Unity Temple as one of 17 buildings designed by Wright that merited the highest levels of architectural preservation.
 A 1991 poll in Architectural Record magazine ranked Unity Temple as one of the 10 most significant buildings in the United States from the previous century.
 The temple's 2017 restoration received several awards, including the AIA's Crombie Taylor Award, the World Monuments Fund's Modernism Prize, the Urban Land Institute's Vision Award, and the Richard H. Driehaus Foundation's Preservation Award.